Schwingen: Tournament

 The match takes place in a ring, a circular area with a diameter of 12 meters that is covered with sawdust.
 The two opponents wear short pants made of jute over their clothes.
 The wrestlers hold each other by these pants, at the back where the belt meets, and try to throw the opponent onto his back.
 There are several main throws, with names like "kurz", "übersprung" and "wyberhaagge", some of them very similar to judo techniques - "hüfter" is almost identical to koshi guruma, "brienzer" is basically uchi mata.
 These throws are found in many wrestling systems that have even the slightest emphasis on throwing the opponent, and can also been seen in shuaijiao.
 A match is won when the winner holds the opponent's pants with at least one hand and both the opponent's shoulders touch the ground.
 By tradition the winner brushes the sawdust off the loser's back after the match.

 The match is judged by three referees, one of whom stands in the ring.
 The referees give points, with a maximum of ten points for a winning throw.
 If the match ends without a clear win, the more active Schwinger is awarded the higher number of points.

 At a Schwing festival, every Schwinger wrestles six opponents, or eight at the Eidgenössische.
 The two Schwingers with the highest number of points after five (seven at the Eidgenössische) matches get to the Schlussgang (last round).
 The matching of the Schwingers is done by the fight court according to arcane rules.
 Often there are suspicions that the matchings have not been fair, and favor one contestant over the others.

 There are no weight classes nor any other categories.
 Usually, though, Schwingers are big men, over 180 cm tall and weighing in excess of 100 kg, and are mostly craftsmen from traditional professions that require some physical force, like carpenters, butchers, lumberjacks or cheesemakers.

 Regional and cantonal Schwing festivals are held outdoors, between early summer and autumn.

-The most important Schwing festival is the Eidgenössisches Schwing- und Älplerfest, which takes place every three years.
+The most important Schwing festival is the Eidgenössisches Schwing- und Älplerfest (ESAF), which takes place every three years.
 The winner of this tournament is proclaimed Schwingerkönig and receives a bull as his prize.